KevinGrandon/ghostjs/ghostjs-core/README.md

 * await element.mouse(type, x?, y?) - Dispatches a mouse of event of the given type to the element.
 * await element.rect() - Returns the current coordinates and sizing information of the element.
 * await element.text() - Returns the textContent of an element.
-* await element.script(func) - Executes a function on the page which receives the DOM element as the first argument.
+* await element.script(func, [args]?) - Executes a function on the page which receives the DOM element as the first argument.

 ## Usage